AsmaaMHadir/KeyWise-Confluence/README.md

-# Forge Hello World
+# KeyWise

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Confluence content action.
+This project contains a Forge app written in Javascript that provides the user with an AI-powered keyword mapping directory.

-See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.

 ## Requirements